KRITARTH412/medico/ui/README.md

 For Running backend->
 1) Create a mongodb database url
-2) create Rajorpay account and get the api keys
+2) create Razorpay account and get the api keys
 3) for twilio again create account and get the apis for video calling
 4) create .env file and paste these environment variables PORT=3003